TomGranot/fb-page-aggregator/Readme.md

 ## `posts.json`

-The JSON file we're generating is build as a collection of JSON objects, each object representing a single post, with the following structure:
+The JSON file we're generating is built as a collection of JSON objects, each object representing a single post, with the following structure:

 ```json
     "post_id": {